Colourful tropical fruits at a Costa Rica market

 Cas

 Small yellow-green guava native to Costa Rica.
 Too sour to eat raw — used for refresco de cas (fresh juice with sugar and water).
 The national soft drink, essentially.
-Tangy, bright, and completely addictive.
-Kevin's farm has cas trees.
+Tangy, bright, and completely addictive. the farm has cas trees.

 Carambola (Star Fruit)